TradesViz alternative: Rize Trade vs TradesViz (which trading journal should you use?)

 You trade options heavily and want Greeks tracking and spread visualization

-You're exploring journaling for the first time and want a $0 starting point
+You're testing the journaling waters for the first time and want a $0 starting point

 Try Rize Trade free for 30 days.
 If it doesn't change how you trade, get your money back.